CTH-npitx/GoL/README.md

 # Contents

 # Links
-one of these is a good description of what this is for
+one of these is a good description of what this is for (so, WIP)

 2. These are multiple links for different sites about this